james-nichols/pyApproxTools/README.md

 At present the library has two spaces on which it can perform these operations
 * The space of exactly represented trigonemtric, delta, and polynomial functions in H1
 * The space of piece-wise linear functions on a triangulation in H1 in two dimensions

+## TODO List

+* Plot funcs with the correct triangulation
+* Full linear operators as above